 - Radio notice

-- Regular updates on progress of opening or returning to school will be given by staff or board member.
+- Regular updates on progress of opening or returning to school will be given by a staff or board member.

 HEALTH, ACCIDENTS & SICKNESS